 When to Seek Professional Help

-When you feel paralyzed with anxiety or shame from a vulnerability hangover, or symptoms are disrupting your life in significant ways, you may want to consider seeking professional support.
-If fears of negative repercussions are keeping you from enjoying life, speaking with a therapist can help you overcome these setbacks, either face-to-face or via online therapy.
-Warning signs that may signal a need for therapy include being uncomfortable around other people and anxiety about being open with loved ones.
+When you feel paralyzed with anxiety or shame from a vulnerability hangover, you may want to consider seeking professional support.
+If fears of negative repercussions keep you from enjoying life, speaking with a therapist can help you overcome these setbacks, either face-to-face or via online therapy.
+Warning signs that signal a need for therapy include being uncomfortable around and anxious around others.
 Working with a therapist can provide a non-judgmental space where vulnerability and authenticity can be practiced.

 In My Experience